UCL-SightPlusPlus/SightPlusPlus-App/README.md

 ## How to Set up Bluetooth Beacons
 We recommand using beacons from 'jaalee' and using iBeacon mode.
 If you are not using 'jaalee' beacons, please make sure the beacons support iBeacon protocol and go to 'bluetooth_beacon_state.dart' then change the identifier in the 'initBeaconScanner' function to your identifier(s).

-When configuring the Bluetooth beacons, set the Major field as floor id and Minor field as room id.
+When configuring the Bluetooth beacons, the Minor value should be used as the beacon's id.
+The Major value is not used but you can assume it as the location id.

 ## How to Get APK
 Build the project and there will be a apk file.